turingschool/curriculum/source/projects/complete_me.markdown

 sometimes attempts.

 But how would you actually __make__ an autocomplete system?

-In this project, __CompleteMe__ we'll be exploring this idea by building such a system.
+In this project, __CompleteMe__ we'll be exploring this idea by a simple textual autocomplete system.
 Perhaps in the process we will develop some sympathy for the developers who built the seemingly incompetent systems on our phones...